MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/plan-grouping.md

 #### Identify and review potentials sources of conflict

-The key to avoiding policy conflicts is to understand if existing policies that are targeted at the same set of users or devices may contain the same settings.
-For any new policy that has overlapping settings targeted to the same user or device, you must ensure to exclude them from existing policies prior to deploying them or simply remove any of the overlapping settings from either policy.
+The key to avoiding policy conflicts is to understand if existing policies targeted at the same set of users or devices contain the same settings.
+If you're creating a new policy that has overlapping settings targeted to the same user or device, exclude those users or devices from existing policies or remove any of the overlapping settings.

-A group can be excluded from existing policies using the "Exclude group" option of the policy assignment or using assignment [filters](/mem/intune/fundamentals/filters) in conjunction with the "Include group" assignment of the existing policy.
+You can exclude groups of devices or users using the "exclude group" option or by excluding devices using [filters](/mem/intune/fundamentals/filters).

 If you are using an Education tenant, these are the potential policies that may lead to policy conflicts.
-They should be reviewed for overlapping settings to determine if exclusions are required when targeting the same set of users and/or devices.
+They should be reviewed for overlapping settings to determine if exclusions are required when targeting the same set of users or devices.

 > [!NOTE]
 > If you're only using Intune for Education, you can confirm current assignments by navigating to **Groups** and select the group **All Devices** or **All Users** – **Settings** – **Windows device settings** or **iOS device settings**.